oguru/rasa-chatbot/README.md

 ## Future Considerations

-I may consider working on this in the future to:
+If I work on this project in the future, possible improvements include:
 - Convert the project to Typescript
-- Use Cloud Functions to delete the messages after 7 seconds (not available for free)
+- Use Cloud Functions to delete the messages after a set time (not available for free)
 - Implement Auth and friend system to allow easy connections to other users
 - Implement security rules to restrict access to those who are authorised
-- Add user names to messages to show who sent them

 ## Setup
 1 - Clone the repository.\